In this article, we go over common BMW noises and possible causes.

 BMW Makes Noise When Braking

-If your BMW is making a noise when braking, the most likely cause is worn brake pads.
-You should also note a brake pad warning message on the iDrive screen.
+If your BMW is making a noise when braking, the most probable cause is worn brake pads.
+You should also note the brake pad warning message on the iDrive screen.

 If the vehicle has been parked for a long time it is normal to hear a rubbing noise when you drive the car.
 The noise is due to rust built up on the rotors.

 Another problem that can cause noises when braking is bad control arm bushing or worn sway bar links.

 BMW Makes Noise When Unlocking

 If your BMW makes noise when unlocking the most likely cause is bad lock actuator.